Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: A Vehicle-to-time-bucket Assignment Formulation

+Vehicles in a platoon can be classified into three types based on the fuel saving: a \textit{lead vehicle}, a \textit{trailing vehicle} and a \textit{single vehicle}.
+In a platoon of size at least two, the lead vehicle is the one at the head of the platoon and trailing vehicles are the other vehicles in the platoon.
+A single vehicle is the only one in a single-vehicle platoon which cannot achieve any fuel saving.
 The objective is to maximize the total fuel saving of all vehicles.
 The total fuel saving is a sum of the fuel saving achieved at every $(e,t)$ combination.
-For each $(e,t)$, the fuel saving is determined by the number of lead vehicles $z_{e,t}+y^\prime_{e,t}$ and the number of following vehicles $w_{e,t}$.
-As our convention, a single-vehicle platoon (i.e., a trivial platoon consisting of just one vehicle) at $(e,t)$, the only vehicle in that platoon does not count as a lead vehicle and it cannot save fuel consumption at $(e,t)$.
+For each $(e,t)$, the fuel saving is determined by the number of lead vehicles $z_{e,t}+y^\prime_{e,t}$ and the number of trailing vehicles $w_{e,t}$.
 The constraint \eqref{opt:va2} ensures that each vehicle must be assigned to exact one time bucket that is feasible for it.
 The constraints \eqref{opt:va3} and \eqref{opt:va4} ensure that $z_{e,t}$ is the quotient of the total number of vehicles at $(e,t)$ divided by the platoon size limit $\lambda$.
-The constraint \eqref{opt:va5} establishes the quantitative relation among the numbers of all vehicles, the number of trailing vehicles and the single or lead vehicle(s).
+The constraint \eqref{opt:va5} rewrites the total number of vehicles in terms of $w_{e,t}$, $z_{e,t}$ and $y_{e,t}$ for each $(e,t)$.
 The constraint \eqref{opt:va6} ensures that $q_{e,t}$ is the number of vehicles involved in the unsaturated platoon, and its value is zero if all platoons are saturated.
 The constraint \eqref{opt:va7} ensures that $y_{e,t}$ is equal to one if and only if $q_{e,t}\ge 1$.
-The constraints \eqref{opt:va8} and \eqref{opt:va9} are necessary conditions for $y^\prime_{e,t}$ according to its definition.
-But when combining with the sense of maximization, $y^\prime_{e,t}$ will take the value 1 instead of 0 as long as the two constraints are respected.
+The constraints in \eqref{opt:va8} are only necessary to define $y^\prime_{e,t}$.
+However, when combining with the sense of maximization, $y^\prime_{e,t}$ will take the value 1 instead of 0 as long as the two constraints are respected. \begin{theorem} An optimal solution of \eqref{opt:VA} can be transformed into an optimal solution of the corresponding tree-FRCVP problem. \end{theorem} \proof{Proof.} Let $(x^*,y^*,y^{\prime*},z^*,q^*,w^*)$ be an optimal solution of \eqref{opt:VA}.
+Let $\cV^*_t=\{v\in\cV: x^*_{v,t}=1\}$ and $\cV^*_{e,t}=\{v\in\cV: x^*_{v,t}=1,\; e\in\cR_v\}$.
+For each time bucket $b\in\cS$, select an arbitrary value $\tau_b$ from the interval represented by $b$ and set the departure time $t_{v,O_v}=\tau_b-\wt{T}_{O_v,r}$ for every $v\in\cV^*_b$.
+The set of departure times $dpt:=\{t_{v,O_v}: v\in\cV\}$ induces a feasible solution of the corresponding tree-FRCVP.
+The platooning configuration induced by $dpt$ can be determined based on the simultaneousness of entering time of related vehicles at their shared arcs.
+By \propref{prop:pseudo-plat}, for every $b\in\cS$ and $e\in\cE$, all vehicles from the subset $\cV^*_{e,b}$ enter the arc $e$ simultaneously according to $dpt$.
+Let vehicles in $\cV^*_{e,b}$ form saturated platoons as many as the count $|\cV^*_{e,b}|$ permits and leave at most one unsaturated platoon.
+Due to constraints \eqref{opt:va3}$\sim$\eqref{opt:va6}, they can form $z^*_{e,b}$ platoons of size $\lambda$ on arc $e$ with $q^*_{e,b}$ ($q^*_{e,b}<\lambda$) left over vehicles forming a platoon.
+This shows that the $dpt$ as a solution of the corresponding tree-FRCVP instance has the same objective value as the \eqref{opt:VA}, i.e., $\obj(dpt)\ge\textproc{OPT}\eqref{opt:VA}$.